Karaborg/My-Docker-Notes/README.md

 # Containers & Network Requests
 Let's say your node application has API requests, like GET and POST requests.
 And maybe you have a local database and you want your dockerized application to communicate with this local application.
-It is also possible to dockerize a database and make them communicate each other.
+It is also possible to dockerize a database and make them communicate with each other.
 To do that, we will be focusing 3 different network requests:

 ## Requests from container to network
 This is the case when you want to use API.
 To manage APIs, you do not have to do anything different.
 Containers can manage that as long as your application is working.